Executive Council of Limpopo

 The Executive Council of Limpopo is the cabinet of the executive branch of the provincial government in the South African province of Limpopo.
-The Members of the Executive Council (MECs) are appointed from among the members of the Limpopo Provincial Legislature by the Premier of Limpopo, an office held since July 2013 by Stan Mathabatha.
+The Members of the Executive Council (MECs) are appointed from among the members of the Limpopo Provincial Legislature by the Premier of Limpopo, an office held since June 2023 by Phophi Ramathuba.

 Mathale premiership: 2009–2013

 Cassel Mathale was elected to his first full term as Premier in the 2009 general election and on 6 May 2009 announced his new Executive Council, in which seven of ten MECs were new to the provincial cabinet.
 In August 2009, Public Works MEC Pandelani Ramagoma died and was replaced by George Phadagi.
 However, Phadagi and others were moved to new portfolios on 28 January 2011, when a cabinet reshuffle was announced.
 A subsequent reshuffle was announced on 13 March 2012 and saw four ministers exit the Executive Council: Phadagi, Dikeledi Magadzi, and Joyce Mashamba were fired, while Soviet Lekganyane resigned pursuant to his election as Provincial Secretary of the Limpopo ANC.